quentindelattre/nest/README.md

 ![](/screenshots/02_Render.jpg)

 The visualization page shows you the data in an interactive way.
 On the left sidebar, you get numerical statistics about your followers activity and engagement with your account and the latest tweet from your account.
 On the top of the page, you can see the Time Machine that lets you visualize the evolution of your stats over time.
 The main part of the view is occupied by the interactive charts.
 The intersecting circles represent the statistics in the left sidebar while the bar chart shows the retweets and favorites your tweets generated during the time period set in the Time Machine.
 Finally, the right sidebar presents the most frequent hashtags used in your tweets in the last days set in the Time Machine.
-Let's walk through the stats and functionnalities available in the app.
+Let's walk through the stats and functionalities available in the app.

 #### Time Machine
 ![](/screenshots/03_TimeMachine.jpg)